 The Nanofabrication Facility is now part of the Stewart Blusson Quantum Matter institute (SBQMI).
 SBQMI has invested heavily on acquiring a state-of-the-art electron-beam lithography tool (JEOL JBX-8100FS) that enables device fabrication at the nanoscale, where quantum properties of materials manifest themselves.
 SBQMI has also invested in a full renovation of our cleanrooms.
 The new cleanrooms will consist of 3 distinct rooms: (1) an ISO 5 (class 100) yellow photolithography room, equipped with both a mask aligner and a maskless lithography tool for very clean fine structures, (2) an ISO 6 (class 1000) yellow room equipped with a mask aligner and a micron scale 3D printer for photonics and microfluidic technologies and (3) an ISO 6 white room for thin film processes (deposition/etching) and metrology.
 These new cleanrooms will be located in the same area as the current cleanrooms but will have an area almost double the size.

-The current cleanrooms are situated on the fourth floor of the AMPEL building, in room 446.
-It is a cleanroom laboratory consisting of a gowning room, a class 1000 lithography room (yellow room) and 2 class 10000 thin film rooms.
-The cleanrooms’ atmospheres are temperature and humidity controlled.
-They are situated in a larger “cocoon” laboratory which also houses the service chase and some storage cabinets.
-A chemical scrubber and the deionized water system are situated on a mezzanine above the cleanrooms.
+The historical cleanrooms were situated on the fourth floor in the older wing of the Brimacombe building, in room 446.
+It was a cleanroom laboratory consisting of a gowning room, a class 1000 lithography room (yellow room) and 2 class 10000 thin film rooms.
+The cleanrooms’ atmospheres were temperature and humidity controlled.
+They were situated in a larger “cocoon” laboratory which also housed the service chase and some storage cabinets.
+A chemical scrubber and the deionized water system were situated on a mezzanine above the cleanrooms.
 The cleanrooms are fully equipped for most micro- and nano-fabrication needs.

-The thin film room is a class 10000 cleanroom.
-In addition to a state of the art ECR etcher, it houses equipment for sputter, e-beam and thermal evaporation of metals and dielectrics and a Plasma Enhanced Chemical Vapor Deposition (PECVD) system for deposition of SiO2 and SiN films.
-It also houses 2 Rapid Thermal Annealling (RTA) ovens and a conventional dry N2 atmosphere oven.
-A XeF2 gas etcher is also available for Micro-Electro-Mechanical-Systems (MEMS) etching.
-Two travelling probe profilometers, an alpha-step and a new DEKTAK XT, as well as a Filmetrix F20 optical interference instrument are available for film thickness assessment.
-Finally, a wire bonder is available.
+The thin film room was a class 10000 cleanroom.
+In addition to a state of the art ECR etcher, it housed equipment for sputter, e-beam and thermal evaporation of metals and dielectrics and a Plasma Enhanced Chemical Vapor Deposition (PECVD) system for deposition of SiO2 and SiN films.
+It also housed 2 Rapid Thermal Annealling (RTA) ovens and a conventional dry N2 atmosphere oven.
+A XeF2 gas etcher was also available for Micro-Electro-Mechanical-Systems (MEMS) etching.
+Two travelling probe profilometers, an alpha-step and a new DEKTAK XT, as well as a Filmetrix F20 optical interference instrument were available for film thickness assessment.
+Finally, an antique Wentworth wire bonder was available.

 The following document contains more information: NanofabFacilityGuide